parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 [weggli-gh]: https://github.com/googleprojectzero/weggli
 [tree-sitter]: https://tree-sitter.github.io/tree-sitter/

-# Different Types of Hotspots
+# Different Types of Hot Spots
-I have created a simple category for hotspots.
+I have created a simple category for hot spots.
 I will define each one and discuss examples.

 1. **Insecure Configurations**: A (usually 3rd party) component with a vulnerable configuration.